-The Company has three stock option plans that provide for the grant of options to purchase Air Group common stock at stipulated prices on the date of the grant by certain officers and key employees of Air Group and its subsidiaries.
-The Company applies the intrinsic value method in accordance with the provisions of Accounting Principles Board (APB) Opinion No. 25, "Accounting for Stock Issued to Employees", and related Interpretations in accounting for stock options.
+We have three stock option plans that provide for the grant of options to purchase Air Group common stock at stipulated prices on the date of the grant to certain officers and key employees of Air Group and its subsidiaries.
+We apply the intrinsic value method in accordance with the provisions of Accounting Principles Board (APB) Opinion No. 25, "Accounting for Stock Issued to Employees", and related Interpretations in accounting for stock options.
 Accordingly, no compensation cost has been recognized for these plans as the exercise price of options equals the fair market value on the date of grant.